zubair97431/UpAndComingVideoGames/README.md

 Mongo is the database we intend to use, and we will integrate Flask to display the data.

 ### Machine Learning:
 SciKitLearn is the ML library used to create a classifier.
-The training and testing setup is Linear Regression.
+The training and testing setup is Linear Regression and SMOTEENN.

 ### Dashboard: